FILM REVIEW: "Wicked" is an unapologetic musical that thrives on the big screen

 From the very first shot of the film, we are transported to Oz, filled with familiar Munchkin faces, a yellow brick road and Glinda the Good Witch (Ariana Grande).
 We quickly flash back to her time in school with Elphaba, a green-skinned girl with magical powers who begins as a social outcast, and then famously becomes the Wicked Witch of the West.

-The sets are huge, the costumes, scenery and choreography are inch-perfect, and a snappy script and edit mean that there is not a moment wasted as we jump from scene to scene.
+The sets are huge, and the costumes, scenery and choreography are inch-perfect.
+With a snappy script and precise editing, there isn't a moment wasted as we jump from scene to scene.
 While Wicked is about the friendship between Elphaba (Cynthia Erivo) and Glinda, we also get to explore romance, family dramas, racial tensions and the dynamics of power without ever losing its pace.

 Wicked is also just relentlessly funny.
 Ariana Grande and Jonathan Bailey are in their element as Galinda/Glinda and Fiyero respectively, each with impeccable comedic timing.
 Their bevy of improvisational-feeling asides and idiosyncrasies are a joy to watch.
 While sceptics may have doubted Grande’s blockbuster ability, they were hopefully impressed by her Saturday Night Live appearance and will definitely be converted by her sheer charm in this role.
 Cynthia Erivo as Elphaba is the beating heart at the core of the film though, and even through the massive amounts of green paint her expressions and emotions shine through brilliantly.